DaniPari99/ResearchTrack1/final_assignment/README.md

 **/server** is also connected to **/gazebo** for receiving the laser scanner data on **/scan** topic.

 ## Pseudo-code
-The behaviour of the most important node of the assignment: **server** can be summarize by the following pseudo-code:
+The behaviour of the most important node of the assignment: **server** can be summarized by the following pseudo-code:

 Whenever the user types a correct command in the user_interface shell the serviceCallback is executed:
 ```